westland garden health logo

 Preferred Position: Full sun and sheltered

-Planting Tool: Large Hand Bulb Planter or a Long Handled Bulb Planter
+Planting Tool: Hand Bulb Planter or a Long Handled Bulb Planter if planting a large amount of bulbs

 Crocus Jeanne d'Arc - Crocus Bulbs